 Or, suppose there turned out to be serious legal obstacles putting the product in jeopardy.
 Legal considerations are a core component of business viability, and is normally something the product manager would have explored and addressed during discovery.

 Yet it’s also important to explain that integrity does not mean perfection.
 Mistakes will happen.
-But your career will survive these mistakes if you are on the whole dependable in your commitments, sincere in your intent, and take responsibility for your mistakes.
+But your career will survive these mistakes if you are on the whole dependable in your commitments, always work towards the company’s best interests, and take responsibility for your mistakes.

 Finally, there is an excellent new book by Ben Horowitz, What You Do Is Who You Are that dives deep into the topic of culture, and the role that ethics and integrity plays.
 It is aimed at CEO’s but much of the lessons apply to coaching.